ybchen97/cs1101s-teaching-materials/week5/week5studio.md

 How to check for equality of lists?
 > Create a recursive function `equal()` that takes in two list inputs, x and y, and returns `true` if list x is equal to list y, and `false` otherwise

+What kind of structure will result in the worst possible performance for this function?

 Note:
 - What's the worst case for the performance of this function?
-Binary Trees
+A structure similar to Binary Trees but is not
-- Time complexity: O(n) if n refers to number of items in tree
+- Time complexity: O(n) if n refers to number of pairs in the structure
-- Space complexity: O(log(n)) if n refers to number of items in tree
+- Space complexity: O(log(n)) if n refers to number of pairs in the structure

 ---